List of DC Comics characters: B: Bug

 Bug is the name of several characters appearing in American comic books published by DC Comics.

-Bug I
+Bug

 The first Bug is a criminal who wears a helmet that enables him to control insects and rides around in a spider-like vehicle.

 Bernard Bonner

 Bernard Bonner is an electrokinetic supervillain in an insect-like suit who is the brother of Blythe Bonner / Byte.
 Byte is able to interface with technology, while Bug is able to transform into living electricity.

 During the "Infinite Crisis" storyline, Bug and Byte appear as members of Alexander Luthor Jr.'s Secret Society of Super Villains.

 Steel villain

 This Bug is an insect-themed henchman of White Rabbit.

 Maximums version

 This version of Bug is a member of the Maximums, who were created by Joker using the powers of Mister Mxyzptlk.
 He is a pastiche of Spider-Man.

 Bug in other media

 The Bernard Bonner incarnation of Bug appears in The Flash episode "Godspeed", portrayed by an uncredited actor.